post-digitalist/BeginnersGuidetoUBICoin/content/3WHATSUBI.md

 Until now, the lack of a reliable way of determine Sybill-proof identities restricted the use of the blockchain to a stake-based political system.
 Proof of Humanity is a radical change in the crypto ecosystem, and is the chosen method for governance implementation in the UBI Coin project

-The UBI Coin project consists of two ERC-20 tokens:
+The UBI Coin project consists of two ERC-20 tokens emmited by a DAO:
 - UBI Coin, which which acts like money (transferrable, storable, expendable)
 - VOTE token, which acts like a voter ID and is given to individuals who verify their identity

-UBI Coin has a stable minting rate per second, using UNIXtime as the standard clock, but the rate can be changed democratically through VOTE.
+UBI Coin has a stable minting rate per second, using UNIXtime as the standard clock, but the rate can be changed democratically through VOTE in the UBI DAO interface.
 The token also has a "Burn" function to balance $UBI's innate inflationary tendency.
-To avoid plutocratic tendences in the token governance, a quadratic voting system.
+To avoid plutocratic tendences in the token governance, a quadratic voting system will be used.
+The tokens are given to every verified user through the Proof of Humanity protocol.

-The tokens are given to every registered user through the Proof of Humanity protocol.
+The "1 person 1 vote" dream has become real in the Blockchain.